11 Benefits of Blueberries — Backed by Science

 One cup of blueberries also includes the following nutrients:

 - Manganese (25 percent of your daily value) This trace mineral helps promote the production of healthy bones, along with keeping blood pressure regulated.

-it remains largely unchanged until it hits the large intestine, where the intestinal flora consume it and release compounds that benefit our bodies.
+- Fiber (14 percent of your daily value) Fiber is very important.
+It is digested differently than other nutrients—it remains largely unchanged until it hits the large intestine, where the intestinal flora consume it and release compounds that benefit our bodies.

 - Copper (9 percent of your daily value) Copper is a mineral crucial in developing healthy tissues, and maintaining healthy blood flow.